rossetti/KSLBook/docs/02-Chapter2.md

     }
 }
 ```
-Notice that the second set of random numbers is the complement of the first set in this output.
-Of course, you can also create multiple instances of `RNStreamProvider`, and then create streams and set one of the streams to produce antithetic values.
+Notice that the second set of random numbers is the antithetic complement of the first set in this output.
+Of course, you can also create multiple instances of `RNStreamProvider,` and then create streams and set one of the streams to produce antithetic values.
 ```
   n               U
   1        0.127011